rhyslwells/Data-Archive/content/standardised/Reinforcement learning.md

 1. Sample Efficiency: Many RL algorithms require a large number of interactions with the environment to learn effectively.
 Research is focused on developing methods to improve sample efficiency, such as model-based approaches and transfer learning.

-2. [[Exploration vs. Exploitation]]: Balancing exploration (trying new actions) and exploitation (choosing known rewarding actions) remains a challenge.
+2. [[Exploration vs Exploitation]]: Balancing exploration (trying new actions) and exploitation (choosing known rewarding actions) remains a challenge.
 New strategies, such as curiosity-driven learning and bandit algorithms, are being investigated.

 3. [[Multi-Agent Reinforcement Learning]]: Extending RL to environments with multiple interacting agents introduces complexity in learning optimal strategies.
 Research includes coordination, competition, and communication between agents.